CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 ### Set Up Your Project

-Initialize Capacitor in your project with the following command:
+Initialize React Native in your project with the following command:

 ```bash
 npx cap init